BurntSushi/blog/content/post/ripgrep.md

   run.
 The final "result" of that command is its distribution (mean +/- standard deviation).
 If I were a statistician, I could probably prove that three samples is insufficient.
-Nevertheless, getting more samples takes more time, and for the most part, the variance is very low from run to run.
+Nevertheless, getting more samples takes more time, and for the most part, the variance is very low.

-The benchmark definitions themselves are responsible for making sure each command is trying to do similar work as other commands we're comparing it to.
+Each individual benchmark definition is responsible for making sure each command is trying to do similar work as other commands we're comparing it to.
 For example, we need to be careful to enable and disable Unicode support in GNU grep where appropriate, because full Unicode handling can make GNU grep run